 Click here for more information about Flowing Lake Park tweet

-Camano Island State Park: Camano Island, WAWith 6,700 feet of rocky shoreline and beaches, this 176 acre park offers a glimpse of the less developed Puget Sound area where Eagles can be seen perched on tall firs.
+Camano Island State Park: Camano Island, WAWith 6,700 feet of rocky shoreline and beaches, this 176-acre park offers a glimpse of the less developed Puget Sound area where Eagles can be seen perched on tall firs.
 Camano Island is sought out for its winding hiking and bike trails where campers soak in the sea breezes and Puget Sound scenery.
-All 88 campsites are first come first served and 5 cabins with views of the Saratoga Passage are available for overnight accommodations.
+Reservations are needed for the campsites at Camano Island State Park during the peak-season from mid-May to mid-September.
+They are first-come, first-served only during the off-season.
 Each cabin is 12-by-20-feet and is furnished with one folding futon couch that sleeps two, one bunk bed that sleeps three, and a table with five chairs.
 Between the hiking the trails, swimming and boating, the nearby 18-hole golf course, and views of the Olympic Mountains and Mount Rainier, this spot will keep you busy all weekend.

 2269 Lowell Point Rd, Camano Island, WA 98282